 Using extra accessories means using more power, which at the end of things, comes from burning gasoline.
 This could mean using heated seats, the heater, and window defrosters in the winter and running the air conditioning and fans in the summer.

-Leaving the A/C off and rolling down the windows also has a negative effect on gas consumption due to the increased drag, but it is not as bad as running the A/C. However, I prefer leaving the windows up at higher speeds because the wind noise is bad for your hearing.
+Rolling down the windows also has a negative effect on gas consumption due to the increased drag, but it is not as bad as running the A/C. The faster you drive with the windows down, the more drag increases.
+Some experts believe the breakeven point of using the A/C or driving with the windows down is somewhere between 45 mph and 75 mph depending on the car and a variety of variables.
+However, I prefer leaving the windows up at higher speeds because the extra wind noise is bad for your hearing.

 In the summer, rather than set your A/C to max after getting into your car, roll down the windows when you get up to speed to blow out all the hot air from your car quickly.
 That way your A/C doesn’t have to work as hard to cool down the car.